Change pharmacy ownership (not involving relocation)

 - provide copies of the current and proposed plans of the premises; and

-- notify the relevant state or territory regulatory authority that the pharmacy premises have been resized.
+- provide evidence from the relevant state or territory regulatory authority that the pharmacy premises have been resized.

-Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacist form (PDF 107 KB) must be submitted.
+Change of bank account detailsTo notify of the bank account into which PBS payments are to be made, the Notification of bank account details for an approved pharmacist form must be submitted and signed by all business owner(s).

 Change of postal detailsIf PBS statements are required to be sent to a postal address and not the pharmacy address, email [email protected].
 The request must be submitted by the owner(s) of the pharmacy and include the pharmacy name, address and approval number, and the details of the new postal address and contact details.
 (Note that PBS statements cannot be emailed.)

-Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form must be submitted.
+Authority to permit person(s) to enquire and/or sign claim formsTo provide authority to permit person(s) to enquire and/or sign PBS claim forms, the Authority to permit person(s) to enquire and/or sign claim forms on behalf of approved pharmacist(s) form must be submitted and signed by all business owner(s).

 Temporary pharmacy closure – deactivationAn approved pharmacist that needs to close their pharmacy temporarily must first request deactivation, in writing, before ceasing supply of pharmaceutical benefits.
 Further information is available in the Department of Health's Deactivation guidelines.